NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 When To Use KPIs vs. Metrics

 There is no one-size-fits-all answer to this question, as the answer will vary depending on the client’s business and their specific situation.
-However, a few general guidelines help make the decision clearer:
+However, KPIs like net profit margin are essential for assessing a company's financial health and profitability.
+A few general guidelines help make the decision clearer:

 For example, if your agency is trying to optimize a Google search ad campaign, the average cost per sale could be considered a KPI.
 However, if the client just launched a new blog post and wants to know how well they are ranking for a single keyword targeting a single page, that is more likely to fall under the metric umbrella.